openebs-archive/openebs-docs/docs/ugcstor.md

 zfs set io.openebs:targetip=<PVC SERVICE IP> <POOL_NAME/VOLUME_NAME>
 ```

 After executing the above command, exit from the container session.
+The above procedure has to be performed on all the other cStor pools of the same SPC.

 Verify application status using the following command.
 Now the application should be running.